j0rd1smit/j0rd1smit.github.io/content/blog/2023-02-11-adding-application-insight-based-monitoring-to-fastapi/index.md

     raise e
 ```

-## Create a dashboard
-That's it, we now have a FastAPI application that logs events and traces to Application Insights.
-Now the fun parts starts, we can create a dashboard that shows us the performance of our application.
-Application Insights has a query language called KQL makes it realively easy to query your logs.
-A feature that I really like is that KQL can also make visualizations, making it very easy to create dashboards.
-All you need to do is click on the visualization button in the query editor.
-For example, it can generate a graph that shows the average duration of the requests.

-{{< figure src="images/avg_duration.jpg" caption="A KQL query to visualize the average duration." >}}
-Or it can generate a graph that shows the number of requests in a certain time frame.

-{{< figure src="images/number_of_request.jpg" caption="The resulting log in Application Insights." >}}

 ## Conclusion
 That's it, we now have a FastAPI application that logs events and traces to Application Insights.